ICGC-TCGA-PanCancer/pcawg-infrastructure-paper/README.md

 ## Install

-You can find out how to install [here](http://jupyter.readthedocs.org/en/latest/install.html) but I found it easier just to use Anaconda to install everything for me (the 3.5 version).
+You can find out how to install Jupyter [here](http://jupyter.readthedocs.org/en/latest/install.html) but I found it easier just to use Anaconda to install everything for me (the 3.x version).
 See [Anaconda's](https://www.continuum.io/downloads) website.

 ## Running